adcousin/hops/README.md

 ### A Ruby on Rails project

-A web application seemed a logical choice to solve these issues :
+A progressive web application (PWA) seemed a logical choice to solve these issues :

 - It **can be accessed** from _anywhere_ and on _any device_.
 - The data you enters is _already formated_ in a **pleasing way** for you.